b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/introduction/introduction_v1_25062025.md

 **Pure Vedic ritualism**—entailing the full stringency of śrauta sacrifices, mastery of Vedic Sanskrit, and the exclusive use of Vedic mantras and protocols—is now relatively rare, typically preserved within specialized Brahmin lineages and a handful of traditional institutions devoted to Vedic study and yajña.
 Such strict Vedic rites are often performed for specific occasions (e.g., soma sacrifices, rare agnihotra observances) rather than as the day-to-day norm for most Hindus.

 Despite this practical reality, **the Vedas and those who maintain their recitation and ritual, especially the Brahmana custodians, are widely venerated across the spectrum of Hindu traditions.** Even the most Āgamic or Tantric lineages acknowledge the primacy and sanctity of the Veda—often citing its authority in preambles to pūjā, including recitations of Vedic ślokas, and showing reverence for Vedic scholars.
 This esteem is evident in both ritual formalities and cultural discourse, where the Veda is honored as the *śruti* (eternally revealed wisdom), and the Brahmana as its living guardian, even by communities whose daily worship is mainly Purāṇic or Āgamic in form.

-In sum:
-- **Most contemporary Sanātana Dharma is Purāṇic-Āgamic (Tantric) in practice, with Vedic elements as foundational but rarely exclusive.**
-- **Vedic tradition and its custodians remain deeply respected,** reflecting a well-integrated hierarchy of ritual forms and spiritual authorities within Hinduism.